vikrampawar/learn-git/pages/ProGitBookNotes.md

 You can then commit your changes by using `git commit`.

-To save information about what changes you have made to your repository, you can use the command `git commit -v`.
+To save information about what changes you have made to your repository, you can use  `git commit -v`.

 # Branching